Animal attack: Treatments

 Treatment for those who have been attacked depends on the injuries.
 Though trauma may be addressed first, subsequent infections are also treated with appropriate antibiotics.
 The use of prophylactic antibiotics can significantly reduce the risk of a serious infection in the lesion.
 It is important to visit a doctor if the bite is severe.
 Up to three-quarters of dog bites happen to those younger than 20 years old.
 In the United States, the costs associated with dog bites are estimated at over $1 billion annually.
 The age groups that suffer most from dog bites are children 5 to 9 years old.
 Often bites go unreported and receive no medical treatment.
 Up to one percent of pediatric emergency room visits are for animal bites.
 This is more frequent during the summer months.
 Up to five percent of children receiving emergency care for dog bites are hospitalized.
 Bites typically occur in the late afternoon and early evening.
 Girls are bitten more frequently by cats than by dogs, while boys are bitten by dogs two times more often than are girls.
-To prevent serious and even fatal infections, rabies vaccines for both humans and animals are recommended, even if the person is not directly exposed to the infection.
+To prevent serious and even fatal infections, rabies vaccines for both humans and non-human animals are recommended, even if the person is not directly exposed to the infection.
 In addition, it is essential to know and consider the probability of transmission, the animal that caused the bite, the type and severity of the injury, and the age and overall health of the victim.
 In 1936, amputation was required in a third of cases in which treatment was delayed for 24 hours or longer.